vincenthz/hs-cryptohash/README.md

 CryptoHash
 ==========

-hs-cryptohash provides lots of different secure digest algorithms, also called cryptohashes.
-It exposes every common hashes, but also some more exotic hashes, provides an extensive list of hashes available with a consistant API.
+`hs-cryptohash` provides many different secure digest algorithms, also called cryptographic hash functions or, simply, cryptohashes.
+The package exports common hash functions, as well as some more exotic ones, and provides a single API for them all.

-The general performance are comparable to the most optimised hashes available.
+The general performance is comparable to the most optimised implementations available.

-The complete list of supported hashes:
+Here is the complete list of supported algorithms:

 * MD2, MD4, MD5
 * RIPEMD160